pnp/List-Formatting/view-samples/internal-cv/README.md

 ## More info and details
 The image icons displayed on the upper right corner of the toolbar are hosted in this GitHub repository.
 You can download them and edit the JSON code (eg. row number 226) to display the icons, so that your corporate repository is used as internal source.

+💡 You can find out more about the split operator in a [detailed article](https://michelcarlo.com/2022/09/10/two-approaches-to-replace-all-occurrences-of-a-value-in-a-string-using-sharepoint-list-formatting-replaceall-split-join/) written by [**Michel Mendes**](https://www.linkedin.com/in/michelcarlo) and an [amazing implementation](https://github.com/pnp/List-Formatting/tree/master/column-samples/number-zero-to-ten-rating) shared by [**Tetsuya Kawahara**](https://www.linkedin.com/in/tetsuya-kawahara-730498180).

 ## Sample